bsenff/VCH/README.md

 ## 🌐 Contact

-You can reach the maintainer via GitHub issues or email (TBD).
+You can reach the maintainer via GitHub issues or email (brad+vch@senff.net).
 Collaboration with cosmologists, data scientists, and theorists is encouraged.

 ---